Ayiadim/WilliamHill.Website/README.md

 # WilliamHill.Website

+How to run:

+Load up the .sln file in Visual Studio 2017 and run using any of the provided methods.

 Overview:

 I suprisingly did not notice that the provided endpoints were implemented, it was my assumption that they were only there as a guideline for